joesrwt/triage_ticket_agent_SorawitHuang/README.md

    - **Reasoning**: a concise, 1-sentence explanation of the classification

-6. **Determine Next Action**: The system uses a simple, explainable rule-based layer on top of the LLM and embedding retrieval results to decide the appropriate next step:
+6. **Determine Next Action**: The system uses an explainable rule-based on top of the LLM results to decide the appropriate next step:

    - **`auto_respond`**: If the top relevant FAQ or document has a high relevance (≥ 80%) **and** the issue urgency is low or medium, the system provides self-help guidance automatically.